rhosocial/go-dag/workflow/standard/cache/README.md

 `memory.go` defines the simplest in-memory cache.

-This implementation is only used for demonstration and testing purposes of the cache interface and cache item interface.
+This functionality solely provides implementation samples for cache definition and is not recommended for actual production use.
+This is because the functionality employs pointers to cache items, which would necessitate periodic scanning by the garbage collector, thus potentially lowering performance.